smkent/monoscad/modular-hose/README.md

 # Description

-A flexible segmented hose makes a great air duct for my 3D printer enclosure exhaust fan.
+A flexible segmented hose makes a great air duct for the exhaust fan on my 3D printer enclosure.

 Inspired by several other [terrific][flexible-segmented-hose-100mm-by-marius-hornberger]